-The Statistical Package for the Social Sciences software (SPSS), version 23 (IBM Corp., Armonk, NY, USA) was used to analyze the collected data.
-Descriptive findings were reported as means and standard deviations for normally distributed continuous variables and as percentages for categorical variables.
-Analysis of the associations between the participants' demographic characteristics (categorical variables) and mean Brief-COPE Inventory scores (continuous variable) was carried out using either an independent t-test or analysis of variance, depending on the number of categories per variable.
-In addition, Pearson's Chi-squared ($\chi 2$) test was applied to compare categorical variables.
+The IBM SPSS Statistics for Windows, version 23 (IBM Corp., Armonk, N.Y., USA) was used to analyze the collected data.
+Descriptive findings were reported as means and SDs for normally distributed continuous variables and as percentages for categorical variables.
+Analysis of the associations between the participants' demographic characteristics (categorical variables) and mean brief COPE inventory scores (continuous variable) was carried out using either an independent t-test or analysis of variance, depending on the number of categories per variable.
+In addition, Pearson's chisquared (χ 2) test was applied to compare categorical variables.
 Statistical significance was determined at $p \le 0.05$.